 There are no known health risks present in Finland, there are no vaccinations recommended before visiting the country and the tap water can be considered safe to drink.

-Entry Visas for Finland
+Entry visa requirements for Finland

 A valid passport or EU identity card is required for the duration of your stay in Finland.
 As Finland is an EU member state holders of a USA or EU passport do not require a visa for a stay of up to 3 months.
 If you intend working while you are in Finland you should contact the Finnish Embassy to arrange the appropriate documentation.